(1835 - 1898)

 He was "injured in disembarking before Santiago" (Cuba) in June, went on sick leave, and died at Fort D. A. Russell in August 1898.

 Service history from Cullum1 (Van Horn's number is 1811), with further bio details from the Handbook of Texas2.
+His gravesite is on Findagrave.
 The photograph above is from one in the collection of the University of Texas at Austin, and was published online in an article from the Southwestern Historical Quarterly.
-It's a group picture taken of Federal POWs at San Antonio in 1861.
+It's from a group picture taken of Federal POWs at San Antonio in 1861.

 1 Cullum, George Washington, Biographical Register of the Officers and Graduates of the US Military Academy, 2nd Edition, 3 vols., New York: D. Van Nostrand, 1868-79 [AotW citation 945]